andreystavitsky/synquill/synquill/doc/guide.md

   // Automatically updated when user's todos change print('User now has ${todos.length} todos');
 });

+// Remember to cancel the subscription when it is no longer needed to prevent memory leaks. subscription?.cancel();
 ```
 > **Note**: Reactive streams currently only watch local database changes.
 Remote data changes are reflected in streams only after they've been synced to the local database.
 See [Current Limitations](advanced-features.md#current-limitations) for more details.